garrbows/battleship/README.md

 # battleship
-Proof of concept for cedar.
-IGNORE
+Proof of concept for cedar